CraigClem/project-3-client/README.md

 })
 ```

-Once the inital schemas are been setup we then used Mongoose; Bycrpt, Unique validator and Hidden to secure the users details by encrypting, salting and hidding their password.
+Once the inital schemas had been setup we then used Mongoose; Bycrpt, Unique validator and Hidden to secure the users details by encrypting, salting and hidding their password.

 ```js